YadavYashvant/Quickity/README.md

 # Quickity
-A smarter solution to solve hassle in shopping malls.
+A smarter solution to solve hassle in shopping malls. <br>
+Quickity solves the problem of long queues in shopping malls. <br>